CoderDojo-Content/Mini-Sushi-Big-Red-Button/en/README.md

 19. Under **Built-in** select **Text** take the empty text block \(you might have to scroll up, it's at the very top\) and snap it into place.
 Click inside it and type "Screen2".
    ![](Button1BlocksB_73_800.png)
 20. Your app is done!
 Try it out using the Emulator under **Connect** in the menu or select QR Code option under **Build** to get a link to install the app on your Android device.
- * **Note:** To install via QR Code you need to turn on "Allow installation of apps from unknown sources"
+ * **Note:** To install via QR Code you need to turn on "Allow installation of apps from unknown sources" on your Android device.
     ![](Button_160_800.png)

 {% callout %}To learn how to make a quiz and earn yourself a digital badge, try the Beginner App Inventor Sushi Cards at dojo.soy/mini-apps-begin